Comparing NHS and Private Healthcare

 Wait times vary by speciality and region, and whilst the Government set targets to shorten these, the system still struggles to cope, especially for routine procedures such as hip replacements.
 However, in most cases, the NHS usually provides timely and world-class interventions for life critical issues such as cardiac bypasses.

-Comfort in Private Healthcare vs the NHS
+Comfort in the NHS vs Private Healthcare

 In comparison, on the NHS, you may find yourself in a mixed ward, with shared bathroom and limited visiting hours and you may be seen by a member of the consultant’s team rather than the consultant themselves.